 North 16th St & West Broadway Street

-Located in the heart of Founders Place Historic District, this 3.7-acre neighborhood park has a new playground, splash pad and picnic shelter.
+Located in the heart of Founders Place Historic District, this 3.7-acre neighborhood park has a playground, splash pad, and picnic shelter.

 Bill Pool Park